Jury finds former Hollywood producer Harvey Weinstein guilty of rape | Politics

 Jury finds former Hollywood producer Harvey Weinstein guilty of rape

-Former movie producer Harvey Weinstein has been found guilty of rape, the Los Angeles Superior Court said on Monday, the second conviction for the one-time Hollywood kingmaker who became the face of #MeToo sexual abuse allegations five years ago.

-Former movie producer Harvey Weinstein has been found guilty of rape, the Los Angeles Superior Court said on Monday, the second conviction for the one-time Hollywood kingmaker who became the face of #MeToo sexual abuse allegations five years ago.
-The jury found Weinstein guilty of rape, forcible oral copulation and sexual penetration by a foreign object involving one woman, but acquitted him of charges relating to a second alleged victim.
+Former movie producer Harvey Weinstein was found guilty of rape and two other sexual assault counts by a Los Angeles jury on Monday, marking the second conviction of the onetime Hollywood kingmaker who became the face of #MeToo sexual abuse allegations five years ago.
+The jury found Weinstein guilty of rape, forcible oral copulation and sexual penetration by a foreign object involving one woman, but acquitted him of charges relating to a second alleged victim, the Los Angeles Superior Court announced.

-The jury could not reach a verdict on two allegations, including rape, by Jennifer Siebel Newsom, the wife of California's Democratic Governor Gavin Newsom, who was known as Jane Doe 4 in the trial.
+The jury could not reach a verdict on two allegations, including rape, by Jennifer Siebel Newsom, the wife of California's Democratic Governor Gavin Newsom, who previously disclosed she was Jane Doe 4 in the trial.
 The jury did not reach a verdict on charges relating to one other woman.
 Weinstein, 70, is already serving a 23-year prison sentence after being convicted of sexual misconduct in New York.

 The former model and actress that Weinstein was convicted of raping at a Los Angeles hotel in 2013, and known in court as Jane Doe 1, issued a statement shortly after the verdict.
 "Harvey Weinstein forever destroyed a part of me that night in 2013 and I will never get that back.
 The criminal trial was brutal and Weinstein's lawyers put me through hell on the witness stand, but I knew I had to see this through to the end, and I did.
 I hope Weinstein never sees the outside of a prison cell during his lifetime."